DeviesDevelopment/blog/content/posts/2022-10-19_learnings-from-pragmatic-programmer-1.md

 Are we building something quick and dirty to see if an idea flies, or are we building a working system with a limited set of features?
 The answer to that quesion will probably impact both how you prioritize and how you implement features.

-# Purpose of testing
+# Purpose of Testing
 It is a common conception that the purpose of tests is to find bugs, to make sure that code works as intended.
-In the book, it's stated that this is not the case - Instead, the benefits of tests occur while thinking about tests, and when you write them,.
+In the book, it's stated that this is not the case - Instead, the benefits of tests occur while thinking about tests, and when you write them.
 It's a tool to get rapid feedback about aspects of your code, e.g. clarity of the public API and coupling to other components.
 Testing drives good software design.
 In addition, a mature test suite will make your life way easier while refactoring.